rohanraaj2/Disk-Cleanup/README.md

 ## Overview

-DiskCleanupGUIApp is a portable, interactive disk cleanup tool with a visual GUI.
+Disk-Cleanup is a portable, interactive disk cleanup tool with a visual GUI.
 It works across Linux, Windows, and macOS and can run directly from a USB drive without installation.
 The tool provides:

 * Visual disk usage summary
 * Interactive deletion of large folders/files